emberjs/rfcs/text/0432-contextual-helpers.md

 ## How we teach this

-There are two sides to this feature.
+There are two sides to this feature – the consumption side and the authoring side.

+The consumption side refers to learning how the contextual helper and modifier values can be used (invoked).
+We expect developers to enounter this mainly through addons that others have written.
+So long as there is adequate documentation from the addon authors, we expect that this group of users can be immediately productive by simply treating these APIs as DSLs, similar to the Router DSL.

+In other words, while this group of developer may not immediately understand how to _author_ these kind of APIs, or what is involved under-the-hood to make it work, the design goal is that it should feel straightforward to _consume_ this style of API.

-First, there is the `helper` and `modifier` helpers that produces the "curried values".
-As with the `component` helper and other "higher-order functions" in JavaScript, this is a somewhat advanced concept that is mainly targeted at addon authors and advanced developers.
+The authoring side refers to using the `helper` and `modifier` helpers, and more importantly, the advanced composition patterns that motivated their existence in the first place As with the `component` helper and other "higher-order functions" in JavaScript, this is a somewhat advanced topic that is mainly targeted at addon authors and advanced developers.

 For this group of users, we expect this feature to complement and complete the "contextual components" feature.
 Developers who are already familiar with that